Alteryx and Temporary Files

 - Alteryx_[Process ID]_[GUI ID]_.ext

-- These are usually files with an Alteryx Database extension (*.yxdb ).
+- These files usually have an Alteryx Database extension (*.yxdb ).

-- Orphaned” files (temp files remaining after a crash as in the case where temp space runs out) will be automatically cleared out the next time the Alteryx Engine runs.
+- Orphaned” files (temp files remaining after a crash as in the case where temp space runs out) are automatically cleared out the next time the Alteryx Engine runs.